Video Uploaded: .

 John's Name

 As the story unfolds, we come to that key moment with infant children which is the naming.
 In the Jewish context, the male children were named in relationship to being circumcised (which was the custom of the Jews).
 Everyone was expecting the son to be named after the father.
 This was customary, as it is still in many more traditional cultures of the world today, where children take, either as a first name or as a second name, the family name or the name of the father; or in a girl's case, maybe some other family name or the name of the mother.
 Everyone was anticipating that this child would be Zechariah, Zechariah Jr, but no!
 As they were talking about this and anticipating this reality, Elizabeth declared, quite clearly, that another name was going to be given to him - that was the name of John.
 How did she know that?
-It had been revealed to Zechariah in the Temple, by the angel, that that was God's purpose: that he should be called John.
-The name John means grace, expressing God's grace and his mercy to the people, so it was a very significant name.
+It had been revealed to Zechariah in the Temple, by the angel, that it was God's purpose that he should be called John.
+The name John means 'grace', expressing God's grace and his mercy to the people, so it was a very significant name.
 Although Zechariah had not been able to speak since that remarkable encounter in the Temple with the angel, as we described in a few episodes ago, he had been able to write down messages to his wife and communicate, very clearly, what the name was going to be.
 She reiterated that to the people around: “He's going to be called John.”
 Of course, there was a tension about this.
 This seemed a really odd thing, socially, to the people around.
 They looked to the father and, because he couldn't speak, the only thing he could do to communicate his will (and it was the father's will that was final in that social context in terms of naming a child) he wrote down, on a tablet - “His name is John.”
 As he wrote that, not only did it settle the question irrevocably but it released him from that temporary loss of his speaking ability, that had happened as a sign from God of the ambivalence and slight unbelief he'd had when the angel had spoken to him.
-Suddenly, his voice was restored completely - he hadn't suffered any damage to his voice, or anything like that - it wasn't a medical condition or an injury - it was just something happening physically because of things that were happening spiritually.
+Suddenly, his voice was restored completely - he hadn't suffered any damage to his voice, or anything like that, it wasn't a medical condition or an injury - it was just something happening physically because of things that were happening spiritually.
 Suddenly he could speak.
 The community had another thing to be amazed about, because they knew that something had happened to Zechariah in the Temple; he hadn't been able to speak for months (you couldn't have a conversation with him, he would have to write things down; it is all a bit awkward socially); they also knew that Elizabeth was having a baby and that looked rather miraculous.
 Elizabeth would have told some of her friends some of the things that would have happened and the baby came - which was wonderful enough in itself - and then suddenly Zechariah speaks again.
 As soon as he speaks, he starts to prophesy.
-His voice is going to become particularly powerful and it is very interesting that it says the people of the hill country of Judea were talking about all these things.
+His voice was going to become particularly powerful and it is interesting that it says the people of the hill country of Judea were talking about all these things.
 It really was a big story in their area - such an unlikely series of events had taken place.
 I hope you get the feeling of the dynamics of the event.
 It was really quite a remarkable thing.

 What isn't stated in the story, but is probably true, is that Mary was still with Elizabeth at this time.
 We don't know for certain when she went back to Nazareth - remember she had been there for three months and she might have just stayed long enough for the baby to be born and then gone back to Nazareth.
 We will pick up her story, very shortly, in Luke 2 which describes the birth of Jesus.